 Debt.
 The carrying amount of our revolving credit facility debt approximates fair value since borrowings under the facility bear interest at current market interest rates.
-The carrying value of our publicly traded senior notes approximates fair value as of September 30, 2018 and December 31, 2017.
-The fair value of our publicly traded senior notes is based on the prices of those senior notes at September 30, 2018 and December 31, 2017.
+The fair value of our publicly traded notes was based on the price of those notes at March 31, 2018 and December 31, 2017.
 The fair value is categorized in Level 2 of the fair value hierarchy.